 Pros of double/single hung windows:

-There are many benefits to choosing a vertical hung window.
+There are many benefits to choosing a vertically hung window.
 The following are some of the important one:

 - Easy cleaning access – Cleaning is made easier with hung windows as they can be opened from the top or bottom.
 You can easily reach the exterior glass with a duster or sponge.

-- Improved ventilation control – The control on ventilation is much better with hung windows compared to slider windows.
-The two sashes of a double-hung window can be opened at different levels, allowing for more control over the amount of air flow.
+- Improved ventilation control – The control of ventilation is much better with hung windows compared to slider windows.
+The two sashes of a double-hung window can be opened at different levels, allowing for more control over the amount of airflow.

 - Traditional style that fits most homes – Single and double-hung windows are a classic design choice for homes, making them a popular option.
 You can find these windows in a variety of shapes, sizes, and colours to fit your home’s style.

 - Affordability – In most cases, hung windows are less expensive than other types of windows.
-For example the cost of single hung window is around $140-$400, while on the other hand a sliding window costs you around $415-$890.
+For example, the cost of a single hung window is around $140-$400, while on the other hand, a sliding window costs you around $415-$890.

-- Better option than casement windows – The problem with casement windows is that they are difficult to open in small spaces.
+- A better option than casement windows – The problem with casement windows is that they are difficult to open in small spaces.
 Single- and double-hung windows, on the other hand, take up minimal space when opened, making them a much better option in tight areas.

 So these are the benefits of double/single hung windows.
 Now let’s move on to see the other side of the hung windows.